e-gov/GOVSSO/TechnicalSpecification.md

 The SSO session may also be terminated before the end of its expiry time by the user.
 When the user initiates a logout from one client application the client application must inform GOVSSO of the logout event.
 The user is then given an option to terminate the SSO session and log out of all client applications related to the same SSO session.

-## 4 GOVSSO process flows
+## 4 Process flows

 ### 4.1 Authentication process

 In order to log a user into a client application, the client application must acquire an ID Token from GOVSSO.
 The ID Token will contain relevant user personal information as well as information of the SSO session.
 If the SSO session does not exist prior to the authentication request, a new session is created.
-If the session already exists but its level of assurance is lower than requested in the new request, then the previous SSO session will be terminated and a new SSO session will be created.
+If the session already exists but its level of assurance is lower than requested in the new request, then the user will be prompted that upon continuing the previous SSO session will be terminated and a new SSO session will be created.

 <p style='text-align:left;'><img src='img/govsso_tech_auth_flow.png' style='width:1000px'></p>